pwillard/Blender_trainsimstools/TrainSimTools for Blender.md

 ## 🧠 Why It’s Useful

-- 🚀 Fix missing textures in seconds instead of hunting through folders.
+- 🚀 Change textures in seconds
-- 🎨 Keep consistent, portable paths for shared .blend files.
-- 🧰 Maintain a standard collection layout for exports (Open Rails, Trainz, etc.).
+- 🧰 Maintain a standard collection layout for exports Open Rails.
 - 🧑‍🏫 Designed to be **easy enough for beginners** and useful for experienced creators.

 ---